 by Dr. Bill Rawls

-It’s difficult to truly understand the all-consuming fatigue and dull, aching pain of fibromyalgia unless you’ve actually lived with it.
+It’s difficult to truly understand the all-consuming fatigue and pain of fibromyalgia, which is sometimes sharp and acute and other times dull and aching, unless you’ve actually lived with it.
 It’s the kind of discomfort that comes after being thrown from a horse or taking your first boxing lesson with a pro — except neither of those things happened, and the discomfort never goes away.

 I can speak from personal experience.
-By age 50, my life was completely disrupted by every symptom associated with fibromyalgia.
+Today, at age 61, I feel energetic and mostly pain-free, but at age 50, my life was completely disrupted by every symptom associated with fibromyalgia.
 And that list is long and varied: Beyond the fatigue and constant aches, fibromyalgia can come with digestive dysfunction; sleep troubles; cognitive function issues; mood swings; weird skin sensations; rashes; sensitivities to smells, cold, sound, and light…the list goes on.

 Interestingly, these symptoms completely overlap with those reported by people suffering from myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) and chronic Lyme disease.
 The one unique distinguishing feature for fibromyalgia is tenderness at specific “trigger points.”
 And yet, at least 70% of people identified as having fibromyalgia don’t meet this formal criteria.